KonstantinosNikopoulos/Undergraduate-Projects/Computational_Intelligence_path/Neural_Network_on_MNIST_with_keras/README.md

 Neural network includes 2 hidden layers with 128 neurons each and an ouput layer with 10 neurons for classification.

 2.2 Compile and train
-Error function: mean squared error
+Loss function: mean squared error
 Optimizer: adam
 Batch size: 128
 Epochs: 50